Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 A global minimum tax.

-They want to do a global minimum tax, which by the way, it's illegal for different business leaders in the same industry to get together and fix prices, which is exactly what they're doing.
+They want to do a global minimum tax, which, by the way, it's illegal for different business leaders in the same industry to get together and fix prices, which is exactly what they're doing.

-It's so fucked up, it pisses me off so bad.
+It pisses me off so bad.

-It's it's the definition of collusion.
+It's a definition of collusion.

-Yeah, they're literally colluding.
+They're literally colluding.

 So I do want to ask you, because I haven't quite figured it out myself.